 This program provides experiences around the strength of community, the wonder and awe that transcend everyday understanding, and life issues we all share.
 Early childhood is filled with curiosity and wonder.
 In a group setting, with loving adult guides, young children can engage in spiritual seeking, develop their openness to sharing, and experience the benefit of a supportive community.
 Their time in Chalice Children can set a pattern for the rest of their lives and bring lasting benefits.

-Spirit Play (Kindergarten-1st Grade)
+Spirit Play (Kindergarten, incl.
+TK, and 1st Grade)